-Make sushi night a fun night with this Easy Sushi Bowl thats very simple to put together!
+Make sushi night a fun night with this Easy Sushi Bowl recipe that’s very simple to put together!
+A deconstructed sushi bowl made with brown rice and topped with all sorts of goodies.
 No need to roll up anything and best of all no mess!

 Easy Sushi Bowl